mumbinyanjui/100-Days-of-code-python/Day37/README.md

-Before running the script, add your Pixela credentials in a `.env` file or set them in your terminal environment:
+Before running the script, add your Pixela credentials in a `.env` file or set them in your terminal environment